kajaveaniruddha/ToDoZen-client/README.md

 During my 5th semester, I undertook a two-week-long MERN project to apply the technologies I had learned up until that point and familiarize myself with new features' documentation.
 The goal was to build a cloud-based web application that allowed CRUD operations on tasks, along with features like task assignment to users in our database.

-My main tasks were to implement authentication and choose appropriate technologies for the project.
+My main challenge were to implement authentication and choose appropriate technologies for the project.
 I encountered challenges with authentication, which led me to conduct research on OAuth and Auth0.
 Eventually, I found a solution using  [JSON Web Tokens (JWT)](https://jwt.io) .
 Additionally, I needed to select the right technology stack and optimize the project setup for efficiency.

 To handle authentication, I spent time researching and learning about OAuth, Auth0, and JWT.
 After evaluating different options, I decided to implement JWT for authentication in my project.
 I invested time in understanding the documentation and integrating it into the application.
 For the technology stack, I chose Node, Express, Mongoose, React, JSX, React-HashRouter, ES6,Framer, and Tailwind CSS.
 I utilized the `npm create vite@latest my-react-app --template react` boilerplate for a quicker setup and focused more on exploring various technologies.